solutionforest/Inspirecms-core/docs/control-panel.md

 -   **Personal Information**: Update name, email, and profile picture
 -   **Password Management**: Change password and security settings
 -   **Interface Preferences**: Theme preferences and display options
--   **Notification Settings**: Configure how and when to receive alerts

 ---